 The University, as represented by the duly authorised decision-making body, reserves the right to amend all fees payable to the University.
 As a result, the above-quoted fees may change by the time that registration takes place in January.
 The School of Public Leadership and the staff associated with the management of this programme cannot be held accountable if for any reason the above-quoted fees are changed by a duly authorised University decision-making body.

-NEW TO THE UNIVERSITY You will need the following information
+You will need the following information for your application: FACULTY Economics and

 Apply online to Stellenbosch University www.sun.ac.za/pgstudies